Sanskrit Pearl of the day:

 yathā suvarṇa-śrīkhaṇḍa-ratnākara-sudhākarāḥ ॥

-The purpose of the verse from the poet is not so much for the generalization, but for upholding the fact that the nobility of the noble can be found in every aspect of their being.
+The purpose of the verse is not so much for the generalization, but for upholding the fact that the nobility of the noble can be found in every aspect of their being.
 They ceaselessly work for the betterment of those around them and selflessly give themselves in their entirety for the welfare of others.
-That certainly is something to ponder about, isn't it?!
+That certainly is something to ponder upon, isn't it?!

 pada vigrahaH: